 Diet can support recovery but lifestyle changes need to be implemented alongside trauma healing

-Analysing 68 previous studies in the field, researchers found that a low-dose supplement of fish oil (one and a half standard capsules) could result in pain reduction for patients with osteoarthritis and help improve their cardiovascular health.
-Essential fatty acids in fish oil reduce inflammation in joints, helping to alleviate pain.
+Researchers from the University of Surrey examined the link between diet and the effective self-management of osteoarthritis.
+They found that a low-dose supplement of fish oil (one and a half standard capsules) could result in pain reduction for patients with osteoarthritis and help improve their cardiovascular health.
+This is because essential fatty acids in fish oil reduce inflammation in joints, helping to alleviate pain.

 Healing is possible if people are willing to deepen beyond the physical symptoms and address the root causes and contributing factors that THEY are creating

 Healing is possible if someone is willing to address the cluster of symptoms, understand their own creation and recognise and address the root causes that underlie a label such as osteoarthritis and fundamentally rewrite their identity and lifestyle.

 This requires the earlier questions to be actively explored and addressed and change to be implemented consistently.

 This leads to a profound shift in structure, spinal health, fluid flow regeneration and consciousness.